hyperspy/hyperspy/doc/user_guide/getting_started.rst

 Starting hyperspy
 -----------------

+Hyperspy is a Python library to analyze multidimensional.
+Hyperspy does not have a GUI.
+Instead, the most common way of running Hyperspy is interactively using the wonderful interactive computing package `IPython
+<http://ipython.org>`_.
+In this section we describe the easiest ways to start
+hyperspy in the different operating systems.

 Starting hyperspy from the terminal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The standard way to use Hyperspy is interactively, typically using `IPython
-<http://ipython.org/>`_ .
-In all operating systems (OS) you can start Hyperspy
-by opening a system terminal and typing hyperspy:
+In all operating systems (OS) you can start Hyperspy by opening a system terminal and typing hyperspy:

 .. code-block:: bash